 Though very useful, machine learning isn't the most sophisticated technique you can use for organization design.
 That's because prediction isn't the same as explanation: just because we can predict that something is likely to happen doesn't mean we know why it may happen.
 For instance, we might be able to predict that contracts written by a certain sales manager are likely to face more delays at the legal unit than those written by other managers, but that doesn't mean we know whether this is because these contracts are poorly prepared or because the legal unit lacks expertise about these types of contracts.
-Org2.0 thinking therefore suggests that we use predictive analytics to produce indicators that something is worth investigating ("let's keep an eye on the contracts that are forecast to go slow and put some energy into chasing those") rather than directly as interventions ("these contracts are likely to take forever to clear, lets replace the managers who are in charge of approval").
-Indicators are variables that are good predictors of other variables.
-An intervention is a manipulation of a variable that causes a change in another variable.
-Indicators can give us good hunches about interventions but should not be confused for interventions.
+Org2.0 thinking, therefore, suggests that we use predictive analytics to produce indicators that something is worth investigating ("let's keep an eye on the contracts that are forecast to go slow and put some energy into chasing those") rather than directly as interventions ("these contracts are likely to take forever to clear, let's replace the managers!").
+Indicators could be variables that are good predictors of other variables, and the predictions themselves can be useful as an early warning system that something is likely to happen.
+An intervention on the other hand is a manipulation of a variable that causes a change in another variable.
+Indicators can give us good hunches about interventions but should not be confused with interventions.

 There are three other reasons why we advise caution with machine learning.
-First, predictive accuracy often comes at the price of intuitive explanation.
-More complex (and less explainable) algorithms may make better predictions in many situations but leaving our decisions entirely to "black boxed" algorithms can be highly problematic when there are significant human consequences to the decisions taken as a result.
+First, predictive accuracy often comes at the price of an intuitive explanation.
+More complex (and less explainable) algorithms may make better predictions in many situations but leaving our decisions entirely to "black-boxed" algorithms can be highly problematic when there are significant human consequences to the decisions taken as a result.
 Algorithms optimize what we tell them to optimize (for instance, "find strong correlates of who is likely to be a high performer in the data") but not any of the criteria we usually leave implicit in our decisions ("make sure we give equal chances to employees from different backgrounds").
-They learn from historical data that may reflect past biases in decision making, and if used blindly may perpetuate such biases.
+They learn from historical data that may reflect past biases in decision-making, and if used blindly may perpetuate such biases.

 Second, human beings are hardwired to try to understand why things happen.
 People are much more likely to accept and support decisions when they understand the reasoning behind them.
-Telling them that "the random forest algorithm says this is OK" won't cut it.
-This is why predictions are a good start for decision-making processes, not an end.
+Telling them that "the random forest algorithm says this is likely" won't cut it.
+This is why predictions are a good start for decision-making processes, but this is not an end in itself.

 Third, just having a lot of data does not guarantee that machine learning can work for you.
 There are a number of potential challenges with data, that even in large volume, may make it useless.
-In essence all machine learning techniques work on the premise that data gathered today are representative of how the underlying processes generating the data will unfold tomorrow.
+In essence, all machine learning techniques work on the premise that data gathered today are representative of how the underlying processes generating the data will unfold tomorrow.
 That may be false for a variety of reasons.
 In general, the stronger the resemblance between the situations you are gathering data from and applying it to, the better.